-I’ve taught many people, including my 8yo, how to solve a Rubik’s Cube.
+I’ve taught many people, including my 8yo and a whole bunch of coworkers, how to solve a Rubik’s Cube.
 I think it’s easy to do with an instructor and very hard to do from Youtube videos.
 Below is a curriculum for instructors that know how to solve the cube and want to teach a friend.

 Solve One Side

-I let my students practice for a few days on their own, until they can solve one side easily.
+I let my students practice on their own, until they can easily solve one side.

 Solve the First Row

 Teach how to complete columns above the centers, then how to complete the entire first row (aka the T’s).

 I typically bring a piece down from the top row, rotate it towards its destination, overshoot by one, then bring the piece occupying the target position down and rotate everything backwards.